AI-Aided Online Adaptive OFDM Receiver: Design and Experimental Results: Simulation and Discussion

-The detailed network layouts of AI-aided OFDM receivers are summarized as TABLE \ref{AI receivers}.
-Training parameters are shown in TABLE \ref{train}.
-The parameters in the AI-aided OFDM receivers need to be trained through labeled data in advance.
-TABLE \ref{train} presents the choice of training paramters in simulations.
+The detailed network layouts of the AI-aided OFDM receivers are summarized in Table \ref{AI receivers}.
+Training parameters are shown in Table \ref{train}.
+The parameters in the AI-aided OFDM receivers are trained through labeled data in advance.
+Table \ref{train} lists the selected training parameters in the simulation.